 What is CBD Distillate?

-Distillate is a highly refined extract that has undergone the distillation process.
-CBD distillate is a golden, viscous oil that typically contains around 70-80% CBD including minor cannabinoids.
-Distillation is the process of purifying a liquid by evaporation and condensation.
-From the perspective of our laboratory, after removing the ethanol solvent used to extract the CBD from the hemp plant, we use wipe-film distillation to separate CBD from other compounds in the crude oil by differences in boiling point.
-We collect the CBD condensate and the terpenes in different condensers and the remaining material is the compounds with high boiling points that never evaporated.
+Distillation is the process of purifying a liquid by evaporation.
+After removing the ethanol solvent used to extract the CBD from the hemp plant, we use wipe-film distillation to separate CBD from other compounds in the crude oil by differences in boiling point.
+We then collect the CBD condensate and the terpenes in different condensers.

 What is CBD Isolate?

-After purifying the distillate, the oil undergoes a process called recrystallization.
-In chemistry, recrystallization is a technique used to purify chemicals.
-The desired compound can be isolated and impurities can be removed from the solution.
-To perform recrystallization, a solvent (a chemical able to dissolve other substances) is added to a mixture, in our case CBD distillate, and heated until all of the distillate dissolves in solution.
-After the CBD distillate dissolves the temperature of the mixture is lowered significantly, this is sometimes referred to as “crashing”.
+After purifying the distillate, the CBD oil undergoes a process called recrystallization.
+This technique is used to purify chemicals.
+The desired compound is isolated so impurities can be removed from the solution.
+To perform recrystallization, a solvent, a chemical used to dissolve other substances, is added to a mixture (in our case, CBD distillate) and heated until all of the distillate dissolves in the solution.
+After the CBD distillate dissolves, the mixture’s temperature is significantly lowered.
+This is also called “crashing.”

 As the mixture is allowed to cool, the CBD molecules within the mixture reassemble into a crystalline structure, separating themselves from the rest of the mixture.
-This manipulation of temperature called recrystallization is a well-known technique used in the organic chemistry laboratory.
-Isolate is tested using advanced chemistry instrumentation to determine and certify the composition is purely CBD with non-detectable (ND) amounts of other cannabinoids, such as THC.
-Thus, there is no THC in isolate CBD extracts or finished products.
+This manipulation of temperature is a well-known technique used in organic chemistry laboratories.
+Isolate is tested using advanced chemistry instrumentation to determine and certify the composition is purely CBD with no detectable amounts of other cannabinoids, such as THC.

 Which is Better: CBD Isolate or CBD Distillate?

-Some users find that CBD isolate fits the bill for treatment, perhaps for treating anxiety or enhancing cognitive ability.
+Some users find that CBD isolate fits the bill for treatment, perhaps for treating anxiety or enhancing the cognitive ability of those with neurological disorders.
 Although CBD isolate does not offer the benefits of the entourage effect, there is no risk of psychoactive effects, no taste or smell, or risk of failing a urinalysis test.
-CBD isolate is recommended for those seeking the most concentrated form of CBD or needing a bigger dose for desired effect.
-If you are new to cannabinoids, CBD isolate derived products is the best place to start.
+CBD isolate is recommended for those seeking the most concentrated form of CBD or needing a bigger dose for the desired effect.
+If you are new to cannabinoids, CBD isolate-derived products are the best place to start.